Frequently Asked Questions

 Signing the back of your ticket provides greater protection for both the player and retailer by confirming ticket ownership prior to validation or redemption.
 The ticket must be signed before it can be validated.

-You are still able to purchase lottery products from BCLC retailers, excluding those at BC Casinos or community gaming centres.
+You are still able to purchase lottery products from BCLC retailers while in the Game Break program, excluding those at BC Casinos or community gaming centres.
 You will not be able to play lottery games on PlayNow.com.

 Holders of winning lottery tickets, have up to one year from the draw date to claim their prize, unless otherwise announced by BCLC.